-Do you think this will become the norm?
+Do you think it will become more like the norm?

-I saw the pictures on the Daily Mail website of the Mexicans who were all dumped and killed.
-I know it sounds a little bit sordid or disgusting, but I think anyone would be attracted to it out of curiosity.
+It's interesting, I saw the pictures on the Daily Mail website of the Mexicans who were all dumped and killed.
+I know it sounds a little bit sordid or disgusting, but it's kind of like, I think anyone would be attracted to it, out of curiosity.
 It's more shocking than anything else.
 I don't think it should be done without a reason.
 The Gaddafi thing is the most graphic thing I've ever seen.

 So that curiosity could mean it becomes more popular?

 I mean, English newspapers show people getting out of their car in their underwear.
 I know it's a different thing, but it's still quite graphic and revealing.
-I don't think it should go any further.
-I saw Lindsay Lohan in court the other day, but I wouldn't want to see her lying in the morgue.
+I don't think it should go any further, like people in morgues.
+I saw Lindsay Lohan in court the other day, but I wouldn't want to see her lying on one of those tables.

-It would be a bit of a surprise.
-But publicity can give the franchise a boost.
-There'll always be something they'll publish.
-If it's not this, it'll be drugs or your weight or the day you die.
+It would be a bit of a surprise, but then it's publicity, gives the franchise a boost.
+But there'll always be something they'll publish, if it's not drugs or your weight or your death.
 It's all coverage.
-I went to China once and I heard they had Emperor in an open coffin because that's an honorary custom there.
-Would you want a picture of your dead body broadcast around the world?
+I went to China once and I heard they had the open coffin of the Emperor or whatever, and that's interesting, because that's an honourary thing.
+It can also be a religious thing.
+I guess it's one of those things, would you want a picture of your dead body broadcast around the world?

 No, not particularly.
-But obviously I would if I was successful or a figurehead or an Emperor and people wanted to honor me.
-I don't think it should go any further than it is now.
-But it's one of those things that when the public get behind it, you can't really stop it.
+Obviously if I was successful or a figurehead or an Emperor or something and people wanted to honour me, it's one of things that entails it, like everything does.
+I don't think it should go any further than it has done already, but it's one of those things that, when the public get behind it, you can't really stop.

-When you see body bags you have that thing inside you that wants to see what's inside?
-I'm not going to slice everyone open in this park, but you know what I mean?
+I think it's quite interesting because when you see body bags you kind of have that thing inside you where you… want to see them?
+I'm not going to slice everyone open in this park, but do you know what I mean?